 Who doesn't love an exhilarating hike exploring the great outdoors!
 After this memory making day, you may feel the need for some sore muscle relief.
 Using essential oils is a natural way of being kind to your body after muscle exertion.

-- German chamomile can be applied in a topical blend to utilize the oil's maximum relief effects
+- Applied in a topical blend to utilize the oil's maximum relief effects

 Not only is German Chamomile an amazing essential oil, but it's also available as a wonderful hydrosol, which can help to soothe and relieve minor scrapes and scratches.

 It's simple to use!
 Just spray right on the abrasion to help clean the area for a soothing remedy.

 One of our favorite hydrosol combinations includes both lavender and German chamomile hydrosol.
 It's great for bug bites, stings, and burn relief.

 Spray hydrosol on a cotton ball and use it as a small compress for quick relief!
 This soothing combination is gentle enough for children as well and is always stocked in our personal first aid kits.